-Prior events, listed below by year, have featured speakers on a wide range of topics, including: tensions between diversity goals; the relationship between theoretical perspectives and questions of truth and evidence; computers and human values; discerning right from wrong in the context of institutional culture; science and superstitions; and the intersections between government policy making and the scientific community.
+Prior events have featured speakers on a wide range of topics, including: tensions between diversity goals; the relationship between theoretical perspectives and questions of truth and evidence; computers and human values; discerning right from wrong in the context of institutional culture; science and superstitions; and the intersections between government policy making and the scientific community.

 The Graduate School launched this series in 2005, in partnership with the Office of Campus Life and the Graduate Student Council.
 In 2006, the Graduate School received a grant from the National Science Foundation and the Council of Graduate Schools to promote ethics training of graduate students, which helped to support departmental training, interdisciplinary workshops, a cross-sciences breakfast roundtable and this series.
 The Graduate School now sponsors up to two dinner-seminars per academic year.

 If you have questions about the series or would like to make suggestions for future topics or speakers, please contact the Graduate School.

 Fall 2019 Event: Leah VanWey and Stephen Porder are the featured speakers for the November 20, 2019 Academy in Context dinner-seminar on Creating Knowledge and Making Change: Challenges of Interdisciplinary Environmental Research and Leadership.